 This is my healthier take on the traditional Thanksgiving yam casserole recipe.
 It has a delicious grain-free crumble topping made from ground pecans, a little arrowroot, coconut sugar, cinnamon, and real butter.
-I think the topping would also work on top of an apple or pear crisp/crumble.
+I think the topping would also work on an apple or pear crisp/crumble.
 It could also be the streusel topping to an apple pie.

 Do you need more ideas for using up all of that kale growing in your garden?
 We've been making green smoothies, raw kale salads, sautéed kale with garlic....and now creamed kale as well.
 This dairy-free version is very easy to make as long as you have a blender.

 Today was the first really warm day we have had this year!
 Beautiful and sunny.
 A perfect day for a light vegetable salad.
 Blanched green beans, lemon zest, a dash of olive oil, and roasted walnuts create this refreshing summer salad, perfect for picnics in the park or summer barbecues.

 Today I'm excited to share with you my Pear Pomegranate Salad recipe with Orange Vinaigrette.
 This delicious antioxidant-rich salad recipe would be a lovely addition to this coming "Giving Thanks" day.
 The orange-cinnamon dressing pairs perfectly with the crunchy pomegranate, sweet pears, and toasted pecans!

 Romano beans are similar to the standard green bean, but they are flat and grow in Mediterranean-type climates.
 I bought a bag from a local organic farmer at the Saturday Market.
 I was thrilled to see that this particular stand was using Bio Bags to sell their produce!